Nearly one in five students at further education colleges in England are not active enough.

-As well as traditional activities, such as gym and fitness classes, archery, self-defence, and yoga and Pilates, there are lots of new activities being used by the colleges.
+As well as traditional activities, like gym and fitness classes, self-defence, and yoga and Pilates, there are lots of new activities being used by the colleges.

 Tag American football, bubble football – where five-a-side football players go up against each while wearing an inflatable orb – and Parkour are just some of the other more non-traditional activities we're funding to get students active.